 Stay tuned for the next blog from our trading floor in Copenhagen where you get to meet the four fellow interns, Ella, Jennifer, Emad and Vidisha.

-Meanwhile, check out some of the other blogs featuring summer interns in Markets, LC&I in Norway, Sweden and Finland.
+Meanwhile, check out some of the other blogs featuring summer interns in Markets, LC&I in Norway (Opens in new window) , Sweden (Opens in new window) and Finland (Opens in new window) .

 Interested in a career at Nordea Markets LC&I?